Jas-SinghFSU/homepage-catppuccin/README.md

 # homepage-dracula
 Dracula theme and icons for Homepage dashboard.
 (Work In Progress)

+Additional icons are being worked on, please open a request issue if you would like certain icons faster.

 Docker Compose example for the Homepage app
 ```yaml
 version: "3"